 Second, a range of different measures demonstrated that the relative social status of the people in the clips had a large and robust effect on who was fixated.
-People who were previously rated as having high social status-whom other group members perceived as having led the task or influenced the group-were fixated more often, for longer on each gaze, and for a longer total time, compared to people seen as medium social status, or low social status, and low-status targets received the least attention.
+People who were previously rated as having high social statuswhom other group members perceived as having led the task or influenced the group-were fixated more often, for longer on each gaze, and for a longer total time, compared to people seen as medium social status, or low social status, and low-status targets received the least attention.
 The independently rated status hierarchy of the group depicted in the videos had a highly systematic effect on the distribution of gaze of participants watching the clips.
 Why did social status affect how much a person was looked at?
 Although both the position of a person in the scene and their verbalizations had an effect on the amount of attention they received, our analyses indicate that the effect of social status could not be attributed to either of these factors.
 This was clear in multiple different analyses.
-For example, high-status people were looked at more often than mediumstatus people whether they were positioned in the centre of the group or on the sides.
+For example, high-status people were looked at more often than medium-status people whether they were positioned in the centre of the group or on the sides.
 High-status targets spoke slightly more often than medium-status targets (although this difference was not statistically significant), but the effect of the social status hierarchy on attention held even in those moments when nobody (or somebody else) was talking, and when variance in speaking time was statistically removed.
-Our eye-tracking methodology allowed us to look in detail at the gazes that each target received, and the three measures reported can reveal slightly different aspects about the bias shown towards high-status targets.
-The fact that participants spent a greater amount of total time looking at these targets-often several seconds more within a short 20s clip could be attributed to a higher frequency of shifts toward these people or a longer time spent looking at them each time they were there.
+Our eye-tracking methodology allowed us to look in detail at the gazes that each target received, and the three measures reported can reveal slightly different aspects of the bias shown towards high-status targets.
+The fact that participants spent a greater amount of total time looking at these targets-often several seconds more within a short 20s clip-could be attributed to a higher frequency of shifts toward these people or a longer time spent looking at them each time they were there.
 In fact, both these patterns were found, with participants making more fixations on high-status targets as well as longer gazes.
 These findings demonstrate that people are more likely to shift their gaze to high-status targets, and that once there they stay there for longer before looking at someone else.
+Our control study demonstrated that the selection of high-status individuals occurred even when we asked observers to think about people that they would not want to work with, demonstrating that the effect of status on gaze direction was not specific to our instructions, but rather represents a spontaneously adopted pattern.